websteam/mitigations-browser/README.md

 # Mitigations Browser

-This repo is basicaly a ripoff of [Mitre's ATT&CK website](https://attack.mitre.org/tactics/enterprise/) - an open source knowledge base of adversary tactics and techniques based on real-world observations. #with_laravel
+This repo is basically a ripoff of [Mitre's ATT&CK website](https://attack.mitre.org/tactics/enterprise/) - an open source knowledge base of adversary tactics and techniques based on real-world observations. #with_laravel

-## About

-TODO

 ## Installation

 The process is simple across any LAMP-based environment:

-- copy the .env.example into .env
+- copy the .env.example into .env with sufficient
-- TODO
+- run migrations with `php artisan migrate`

 ## Available commands

-TODO
+`php artisan mitre:attack` - Fetch and populate dataset from Mitre's ATT&CK github into database.

 ## Tests

-TODO
+You can run tests with `php artisan test` command.
+There are two test suites:
+- Units
+- Functional

 ## License